Green Leasing Overview

 What are the benefits of green leases or performance-based leases?

 Green leases also improve a company’s environmental, social, and governance (ESG) scores through its energy and water management best practices, management of tenant sustainability impacts, and climate change and adaptation strategies included in the lease (GRESB Real Estate Sustainability Disclosure Topics & Accounting Metrics 2018).
-The new Platinum level green lease incorporates social impact metrics into the lease, improving a company’s “S” scores as well.
+The Platinum level green lease incorporates social impact metrics into the lease, improving a company’s “S” scores as well.

 Most importantly, green leases lead to stronger landlord-tenant relationships.
 Greater trust and familiarity between parties enables new possibilities for collaboration, including reaching net-zero emissions or incorporating social equity goals into your building space and operations.